 But using the ExactStatCache and alternating single collection distribution and multi collection distribution in the same SolrCloud cluster will create some caching conflict.

 Specifically if we first execute the inter collection query, the global stats cached will be the inter collection global stats, so if we then execute a single collection distributed search, the preview global stats will remain cached ( viceversa applies).

-Real score and debug score is not aligned with the distributed IDF, this means that the debug query will not show the correct distributed IDF and correct scoring calculus for distributed searches.
+The real score and debug score are not aligned with the distributed IDF, this means that the debug query will not show the correct distributed IDF and correct scoring calculus for distributed searches .

 Lucene/Solr score is not probabilistic or normalised.